 Marie: Hiking!
 One of the things I’ve come to love about the Pacific Northwest is the easy access to the mountains and trails.
 When I first relocated, I asked Elliot (Smith), who I sat next to, what he and his S/O did on weekends.
 Coming from New York, I thought he was going to say, “Oh, like this neighborhood is really fun or there’s really good restaurants over there, really good bar here.”
-He just looked at me and responded matter-a-factly: “I ski”.
+He just looked at me and responded matter-of-factly: “I ski”.
 Got it.
 There’s a level of athleticism out here that gets really intense, really fast.
 Like, Yuting (Ci) summits Mount Rainier!
 It’s exciting and contagious.

 Marie: We tried racing one time.
 Cory beat me…but he definitely pulled a muscle.
 And we weren’t that far off!

-I’ve been running since college and I’ve gotten into a really good habit of either running or going for a walk every single day before work.
+I’ve been running since college and during Covid-19 I’ve gotten into a really good habit of either running or going for a walk every single day before work.
 It’s very meditative and it helps clear my mind.
 I feel very good on days that I run, though not necessarily while I’m running.

 Q: Do you have a favorite project?

 Christen: I would say WSU PACCAR Environmental Technology Building.
 Early in my career, I had the opportunity to help engineer the showcase piece of this building, the heavy timber component.
 I attended the ribbon cutting ceremony alongside Jim Coughlin and Matt Snook.
 Not only did I get to celebrate the final project, but I met several of the passionate people involved in its creation.
-That experience was really eye opening and made me love what I do even more.
+That experience was really eye-opening and made me love what I do even more.

 Q: As you reflect on your path thus far, how do you think companies and individuals can support future generations of engineers?

 Christen: I think it’s critical to understand that no career path is the same.
-Our professional development is as unique as we are!
+Our professional development is as unique as we are.
 Beyond the project experience itself (diverse markets, clientele, design challenges) we’re also balancing many different personality types and approaches.
 It’s tempting to create a rigid roadmap for career advancement, but allowing wiggle room and empowering individuals to define their own path is important.
-And will result in happier, more fulfilled employees!
+And will result in happier, more fulfilled employees.